 General Ontological Methods (OM)

-Considered in this aspect, the principles enumerated can be applied to the general question of how to understand and then represent reality in formal ontological terms by means of the identification and declaration of formal relations between identifiable classes.
+The principles can be applied to the general question of how to understand and then represent reality in formal ontological terms by means of the identification and declaration of formal relations between identifiable classes.
 The question approached here is, what are the correct means and limits of the representation of reality by a formal ontological construction?

 Ontology Use (OU)

-In implementing an ontological model in an actual information system, care must be taken in the translation of the ontology as such within a technical environment.
-Considered in this respect, these principles provide guidance with regards to how to make this translation successfully.
+In implementing a formal ontology in an actual information system, care must be taken in the translation of the ontology within the technical environment.
+The principles provide guidance how to make this translation successfully.

 Knowledge Base/Representation Principles (KB)

-Considered in this regard, the principles intend to inform on the best technical means of representing knowledge and the ability and likelihood to know what are or were stated/known in terms of formal propositions at some time about the world.
+The principles intend to inform on the best technical means of representing knowledge and the ability and likelihood to know what are or were stated/known in terms of formal propositions at some time about the world.

 CIDOC CRM Method (CM)

-Considered under this aspect, the principles put forward can provide a guideline to building a formal ontology that can act as a standard.
+The principles provide a guideline to building a formal ontology that can act as a standard.
 In this regard, the CIDOC CRM in particular is considered and referenced as an ISO standard which models cultural-historical discourse including all scientific activities, focusing on a material level of description.

 Principles for Building a Standard (PS)

-In general, we can consider that these principles can inform decisions on establishing manageable units of documentation.
+In general, the principles can inform decisions on establishing manageable units of documentation.
 These enable information integration for some domain but also ensure the long-term robustness of the declared classes and relations to support monotonic (backward compatible) revisions of the ontology.

 Therefore each principle given in its main form as solution can potentially be further elaborated with regards to these various aspects (not carried out in this document).